C-Mierez/Web3-Solidity/README.md

 > - `ProjectContract` is available inside the project, and since it is compiled by Brownie, it offers a wide range of contract-specific functionality.
 > - `Contract` is used for contracts that are **NOT** in the project, but are already deployed in whatever environment being worked on.
 >
 >   This was used for the Lottery dependencies, in which the Chainlink contracts already existed in the testnets and thus just needed to be interacted with.
-Unlike the FundMe project, these dependencies were not copied manually to the contracts folder, so the only way of interacting with them was by knowing their Address and ABI.

 ***